Here is a little bit about us and what we do.

-The Coalition is headed by a full-time Director – Vicky Solomon, Program Coordinator – Brenda Willis, Prevention Specialist -Sylvia Turley, Administrator – Debbie Robertson & Contract Consultants, overseen by non-profit Friends of the Coalition Board of Directors.
+The Coalition is grant funded and headed by a full-time Executive Director – Vicky Solomon; Program Coordinators – Cheyenne Layton, Stacey Heath and Destiney Hall, Prevention Specialist – Becky Belnap, Executive Administrator/Outreach – Julee Sherwood, overseen by non-profit Friends of Navajo County Anti-Drug Coalition, Inc. Board of Directors.
 Activities are decided and driven through monthly Steering Committee meetings involving members of the Board, the Director, representatives from the 12 sectors and other community members comprising a “Steering Committee”.
 Strategies and programs are developed in these meetings and feed into the annual objectives and strategies to be carried out by the staff, committee members and other volunteers.

 Among the coalition’s accomplishments to date: